medialize/ally.js/README.md

 * `dom/query-focusable`, `dom/is-focusable` - to obtain a list of focusable elements within a given DOM element
 * `dom/query-tabbable`, `dom/is-tabbable` - to obtain a list of tabbable elements within a given DOM element
+* `dom/query-tabsequence` - to obtain the exact order of tabbable elements within a given DOM element

 ### Handling Interaction